siznax/blacklivesmatter/power-1998-greene.md

 **17. KEEP OTHERS IN SUSPENDED TERROR: CULTIVATE AN AIR OF UNPREDICTABILITY**

 Humans are creatures of habit with an insatiable need to see familiarity in other people’s actions.
-Your pre¬ dictability gives them a sense of control.
+Your predictability gives them a sense of control.
 Turn the tables: Be deliberately unpredictable.
 Behavior that seems to have no consistency or purpose will keep them off-balance, and they will wear themselves out trying